ViswaSanthi Foundation: Activities

 In June 2023, the foundation, in association with EY GDS, established an automated drinking water plant to alleviate the water shortage faced by residents of ward-1 of Edathua gram panchayat in the Kuttanad region.
 The initiative aims to provide clean and safe drinking water to about 1000 individuals, a few schools and places of worship in the area.

 In December 2023, the foundation, in association with Baby Memorial Hospital announced a project Step Forward, offering free pediatric-orthopedic surgery program under which 25 physically challenged children would undergo surgery and treatment free of cost.
 The project covers children with issues such as cerebral palsy, congenital limb deformities and scoliosis.

 In June 2024, the foundation has joined the ‘'Idukki Oru Midukki'’ project, coordinated by the Idukki district administration and the District Skill Committee.
 Mohanlal inaugurated a newly set up library at Anchuruli and also the distribution of adult diapers at a function in Thodupuzha.

 When the landslide hit the Wayanad district in July 2024, Mohanlal donated ₹25 lakhs to CMDRF.
 He also visited the landslide-hit Wayanad as a Lieutenant Colonel (Hon) of Indian Territorial Army in August 2024 and announced ₹3 crores aid for the rehabilitation of the region from ViswaSanthi Foundation.
 Major Ravi, managing director of the foundation, said that the foundation will oversee the rebuilding of Mundakkai Government Lower Primary School, which was collapsed in the landslide.

 In May 2025, Mohanlal announced a new collaborative initiative between the foundation and Baby Memorial Hospital, aimed at providing affordable liver transplants to children from economically weaker sections of society at a significantly lower expense.
 The project is designed to support families who often can’t afford such life-saving surgeries.

+In April 2026, as part of its Shanti Theertham project, an initiative aimed at providing sustainable drinking water solutions in underserved areas, the foundation installed multiple automated, solar-powered reverse osmosis (RO) plants in the Kuttanad region.
+After an initial donation of three plants, in May 2026, the foundation commissioned its fifth solar automated RO facility at Vezhapra, Kuttanad, in collaboration with Tata Elxsi.
+This plant is designed to supply up to 5,000 liters of clean drinking water daily, providing free and safe water access to approximately 300 local families.